zoujiaqing/Signal-Server/README.md

   - ~~Fix Braintree (it's unhappy with `unset`)~~

-- Check out aqnouch's server setup guide and see if any of it is relavent to getting the server to be reachable on `localhost`
+- ~~Check out aqnouch's server setup guide and see if any of it is relavent to getting the server to be reachable on `localhost`~~

 - Get the server to be reachable on `localhost`

+  - I can follow [Madeindra's](https://github.com/madeindra/signal-setup-guide/tree/master/signal-android) guide to do this

 - Confirm that the current Redis setup functions for storing information